 Nirvana Stupa, also popularly known as the Nirvana Chaitya is situated behind the Mahaparinirvana temple.
-Both the temple and the 2.74 meter tall stupa with a 15.81mts high dome built on a circular base stand on the same platform.
+Both the temple and the 2.74 m tall stupa with a 15.81 m high dome built on a circular base stand on the same platform.

-Subsequent excavations by the Archeological Survey of India discovered a copper vessel containing the ashes of the Buddha.
-An inscription on the vessel confirms the internment of Buddhas remains at this place.
+Subsequent excavations by the Archaeological Survey of India discovered a copper vessel containing the ashes of the Buddha.
+An inscription on the vessel confirms the internment of Buddha's remains at this place.